ericvera/getsetdel/docs/interfaces/GetSetValStoreToken.md

 > `optional` **tags**: `string`[]

-Tags that describe the store.
+Tags that describe the store at the time of creation.

 #### Defined in